albar965/littlenavmap-manual/en/GLOSSARY1.md

 Co-located VHF omnidirectional range (VOR) beacon and tactical air navigation system (TACAN) beacon.

 ### Userpoint
-A user-defined waypoint like a bookmark, point of interest or visual reporting point \(VRP\).
+An user-defined waypoint like a bookmark, point of interest or visual reporting point \(VRP\).

 ### VRP
 Visual reporting point for VFR flights.
-A userpoint type.
+An userpoint type.

 ### Waypoint
 Navaid defined by coordinates.